Is It Possible To Die Of Grief?

 It's a common theme in literature — 10 of Shakespeare's characters die of strong emotion — but is it actually possible to die of a broken heart?

 The short answer is, maybe.
 A small study published in the New England Journal of Medicine in 2005 evaluated 19 patients who showed symptoms of cardiovascular dysfunction after sudden emotional stress, concluding: "Emotional stress can precipitate severe, reversible left ventricular dysfunction in patients without coronary disease."
-The condition, known as Broken Heart Syndrome, has been well-documented since this small study, and is now recognized by the American Medical Association as occasionally fatal.
+The condition, known as Broken Heart Syndrome, has been well-documented since this small study and is now recognized by the American Medical Association as occasionally fatal.
 It seems to primarily affect older women.

 While this particular condition is quite rare, stress and strong emotions have long been known to elevate the risk of more common problems, like heart attack and stroke.
 Some reports have suggested Reynolds had stroke-like symptoms before she died.